Looking for a Trusted Removal Company to Help Moving to Ireland ?

 Central Moves provides quality assured (BS EN 12522) removals services to all regions of Ireland and Northern Ireland.

 All our staff are fully trained, experienced and dedicated to making the removals process as smooth and stress-free as possible.
 This has led to much of our work coming from recommendations by our growing number of satisfied customers.
-Together with our membership of BAR, AIM and FEDEMAC, this makes us one of the UK’s most recommended removals companies.
+Together with our membership of (AIM) Association Of Independent Movers and FEDEMAC, this makes us one of the UK’s most recommended removals companies.

 At Central Moves, we understand that every move is different, so our removals services can be customized to suit our customers’ needs.
 Whether we are shipping boxes from UK to Ireland, or conducting a full house move from London to Dublin, we always give our customer’s requirements the highest priority.